AlibabaCloudDocs/backbonenet/intl.en-US/API Reference/Call CEN APIs.md

 2. Compute the HMAC of the string to sign.

     Append an ampersand \(&\) to the AccessKey Secret to use the new string as the key to compute the HMAC.
-In this example, the key is `testsecret&amp;`.
+In this example, the key is `testsecret&`.

     ```
     CT9X0VtwR86fNWSnsc6v8YGOjuE=